 How to Start a Small Restaurant

-In this guide, the 13 steps or ingredients are divided across four main categories:
+In this guide, the 13 steps to open a restaurant are divided across four main categories:

 This is the preliminary market research stage you need to do before getting too committed to a particular restaurant concept.
-Learn to find the right location and conduct a feasibility study.
+Learn to find the right location and conduct a feasibility study to start a restaurant.

 This is where things get real and you create the foundation for your success, craft a persuasive business plan, obtain funding, permits and licenses, and build out your menu.

 Floor plans, equipment, kitchens